Why Does My Cat's Tail Vibrate?

 They don't want to be petted

 Another common reason a cat vibrates their tail is to indicate they do not want further interaction.
-Even if they first approach us, many cats will noy enjoy being petted for too long.
+Even if they first approach us, many cats will not enjoy being petted for too long.
 This is especially the case if you do not pet the cat in the right place.
+Understanding their body language can help us respect their boundaries better.

 When a cat no longer wants to be petted, they will give various signals.
-They may dilate their pupils, put their ears back on their head or even start grooming themselves to try to tell us to stop.
+They may dilate their pupils, put their ears back on their head, or even start grooming themselves to try to tell us to stop.
 If we persist, they may start to wag their tail increasingly fast until it vibrates.
 Often this is the sign right before the cat bites or scratches you to make their point forcefully known.
+Recognizing these early signs can prevent potential injuries and maintain a trusting relationship with your cat.

 What do I do if my cat wags its tail like a rattle?